barafael/barafael.github.io/_posts/2017-11-05-Remote-Control-Vehicle-Balance-controller.md

 that runs on the Teensy 3.2 board using Arduino libraries.
 It can control PWM-based actuators like servos or LEDs and electronic speed controllers driving brushless motors.
-This control is based on an external signal like the output from an RC receiver, and the output of an intertial measurement unit.
+This control is based on an external signal like the output from an RC receiver, and the output of an inertial measurement unit.

 That means you can use this controller to stabilise or balance small vehicles like planes, multicopters, VTOLs, hydrofoils, hovercraft, or rockets...